SDEs with singular coefficients: The martingale problem view and the stochastic dynamics view: The solution of the MP as weak Dirichlet process

 \section{The solution of the MP as weak Dirichlet process}

-In this section we investigate the dynamics of the solution to the martingale problem.
+In this section we focus on the weak Dirichlet decomposition property of the solution of the MP, which will be useful in Section \ref{sc:generalisedSDE} to characterize it as a solution of a generalized SDE.
 We notice that a solution to the martingale problem with distributional drift $b$ is not a semimartingale in general.
 Indeed already in the fully studied case of dimension $d=1$, see \cite[Corollary 5.11]{frw1}, one sees that the solution is a semimartingale if and only if $b$ is a Radon measure.
 We can however discuss and investigate other properties of this process, which turns out to be a weak Dirichlet process, and we identify the martingale component of the weak Dirichlet decomposition.

-We start with the definition of weak Dirichlet process, that can be found in \cite{gozzi_russo06}, see also \cite{er, er2}. \begin{definition} Let $X$ be a continuous stochastic process and let $\mathcal F^X$ denote its canonical filtration. \begin{itemize} \item A process $\mathscr A$ is said to be an {\em $\mathcal F^X$-martingale orthogonal process} if $[N,\mathscr A]=0$ for every $\mathcal F^X$-continuous local martingale $N$. \item The process $X$ is said {\em $\mathcal F^X$-weak Dirichlet} if it is the sum of an $\mathcal F^X$-local martingale $M$ and an $\mathcal F^X$-martingale orthogonal process $\mathscr A$. \\ When $\mathscr A_0=0$ a.s., we call $ X = M+ \mathscr A$ the standard decomposition. \end{itemize} \end{definition}
+We start with the definition of weak Dirichlet process, that can be found in \cite{gozzi_russo06}, see also \cite{er, er2}. \begin{definition} Let $X$ be a continuous stochastic process on some probability space $(\Omega, \mathcal F, \mathbb P)$ and let $\mathcal F^X$ denote its canonical filtration. \begin{itemize} \item A process $\mathscr A$ is said to be an {\em $\mathcal F^X$-martingale orthogonal process} if $[N,\mathscr A]=0$ for every $\mathcal F^X$-continuous local martingale $N$. \item The process $X$ is said {\em $\mathcal F^X$-weak Dirichlet} if it is the sum of an $\mathcal F^X$-local martingale $M$ and an $\mathcal F^X$-martingale orthogonal process $\mathscr A$.